ThibeauK/forumistic-blog/posts/post19.md

 I want to propose one last narration.
 A notion that highlights the inquiry’s influence on personal computational development. **Forumistic.blog**’s physical vessel materialises critical technological research. <a href="#post-post3">[post3]</a> and <a href="#post-post11">[post11]</a> stimulated the development of this single-purpose device.
 Fostering skeptical reflections on computational necessity established a minimalist machine.
 Its functionality includes: writing, publishing and digital research.
 The latter has transformed into a slow practice.
 Thoughtful key presses has replaces rapid typing.
-The digital publishing was executed through the device’s console.
+Digital publishing was executed through the device’s console.
 Commands enabled me to post technological research sustained upon minimalist hardware.
 The website’s design reflects this technical methodology.